openedx/ecommerce/docs/decisions/0004-unique-identifier-for-users.rst

 analytics data that is sent out from Ecommerce.

 Requests that are sent to Ecommerce are expected to include the LMS user id.
 If they do not include the id, the creator of the request is responsible for ensuring that Ecommerce already knows the LMS user id for the user.
-In the future, requests to Ecommerce will be rejected if Ecommerce cannot find a LMS user id for the affected user(s).
+Requests to Ecommerce will be rejected and a MissingLmsUserIdException will be raised if Ecommerce cannot find a LMS user id for the affected user(s), unless the *allow_missing_lms_user_id* waffle switch is enabled.

 References
 ----------